Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Evaluation

-To get a broader impression about the performance of the scenario extraction method, the third branch of the validation procedure includes the attempt to get a statement about the accuracy of the overall clustering.
-For this purpose, we compare the results of the clustering process with respect to the e-to-v scenarios for the Bendplatz traffic space with a rule-based baseline approach particularly designed for this traffic space~\cite{Weber.2021}.
-The methodology for determining overall accuracy is based on~\cite{Patel.2019} and has been extended for this use case.
-In detail, this involves assigning to each sample one of the nine associated scenario labels originating from the rule-based approach~\cite{Weber.2021}.
-Subsequently, the most frequently occurring labels per cluster are summed up over all clusters and are divided by the total number of samples.
-Fig.~\Ref{fig_clust_acc} shows the results of this procedure for a varying distance threshold.
-As the distance threshold increases, the number of clusters decreases, which is accompanied by a decreasing accuracy.
-With respect to the dendrogram, increasing the distance threshold corresponds to cutting the tree-like cluster structure at a higher point.
-As can be seen from Fig.~\ref{fig_clust_acc}, there is a large drop in overall acurracy from 0.75 to 0.56 in the range of the distance threshold between 180 and 190.
-This corresponds analogously to a transition from 21 to 16 clusters.
-With a distance threshold of 180 and a cluster number of 21, it can be observed that many clusters have a very high accuracy, while a few larger clusters show low accuracy.
-In detail, 18 of the 21 clusters have an accuracy above 0.9, while one cluster with an accuracy of 0.32 is the lower outlier.
-Finding the reasons for this result is subject of future work.
+To ensure the selection of a valid clustering approach for the exemplary evaluation of the method, three popular clustering approaches \textit{K}-means, hierarchical agglomerative clustering, and density-based spatial clustering of applications with noise (DBSCAN)~\cite{Xu.2008} are compared in terms of their performance.
+For this purpose, we compare the results of the clustering process with respect to the e-to-v scenarios for Bendplatz traffic space with a rule-based baseline approach particularly designed for this traffic space~\cite{Weber.2021}.
+The methodology for determining the overall accuracy is based on Patel~\cite{Patel.2019} and has been extended for this use case.
+In detail, this involves assigning to each sample one out of the ten associated scenario labels originating from the rule-based approach~\cite{Weber.2021}, which are shown in Figure~\ref{fig_labels}.
+Outliers are assigned to the "Special" scenario category.
+An example of such an outlier in the dataset are (illegal) U-turns of vehicles on the corresponding intersection.